-a) Present a valid MOT certificate to the Authority for the vehicle every six months.

-b) Must ensure that all advisory items identified on the MOT are completed before application and documentation confirming the have been carried out is submitted to the Authority.
+- a) Present a valid MOT certificate to the Authority for the vehicle every six months, carried out by the authority's approved garages. - b) Must ensure that all advisory items identified on the MOT are completed before application and documentation confirming the have been carried out is submitted to the Authority.

-14. Inspection by Authorised Officer
+17. Inspection by Authorised Officer